 - Erratic Email: If your emails aren’t sent, or you hear from your contacts that they’re getting strange emails from you that you did not send yourself, this is a strong indication that your system has been compromised (or that your email password has been stolen).

-- Blacklisted IP Address: If you receive notification that your IP address has been blacklisted, consider this about as sure a sign as any that your PC is not in good hands — there’s a very good chance it means your system has been compromised and is being used as one tentacle in far-reaching, spam-sending botnet.
+- IP Address in denylist: If you receive notification that your IP address has been added to denylist, consider this about as sure a sign as any that your PC is not in good hands — there’s a very good chance it means your system has been compromised and is being used as one tentacle in far-reaching, spam-sending botnet.

 - Unexpected Antivirus Disabling: Many malware programs are designed to disable the antivirus suites that would otherwise eradicate them, so if your antivirus system is suddenly not operating this could be a sign of a much larger problem.

 The surest way to know if your system is infected is to conduct a system scan with your antivirus suite.
-If you don’t have an antivirus, or if you think it may be compromised, you can download the free and get your system checked out.
+If you don’t have an antivirus, or if you think it may be compromised, you can download Kaspersky Security Cloud and get your system checked out.